-Unit -10 Photoacoustic Spectroscopy (PAS)
+Unit 10 Photoacoustic Spectroscopy (PAS)

 Introduction photoacoustic spectroscopy.
 Photoacoustic Spectroscopy (PAS) is a powerful new analytical technique combining the principles of optical and acoustic spectroscopy.
 The process of PAS involves having a modulated light (not a continuous wave) source absorbed by a sample, which generates thermal energy that subsequently produces sound49.
 By analyzing these sound waves, one can obtain information regarding the sample's absorption characteristics, chemical composition, and structural properties.
-Overall, the advantage of PAS is its capability of yielding ultrasensitive measurements with nearlyno treatment of the sample and hence it is widely used in many applications, such as pollution detection, chemical sensing, material sciences and so on.
+Overall, the advantage of PAS is its capability of yielding ultrasensitive measurements with nearly no treatment of the sample and hence it is widely used in many applications, such as pollution detection, chemical sensing, material sciences and so on.
 The core concept behind PAS is the photoacoustic effect, which describes light absorption by a material that rapidly heats the material and induces pressure wave traversing (acoustic wave) (Fig. 1).
 This is especially true for energies that are not efficiently dissipated as heat, which instead manifest as an acoustic signature that can be measured.
-By examining how frequently, intensely, and at what times this auditory signal occurs, scientists can determine many properties of the sample, including its chemical makeup, molecular framework, and surface properties.
-PAS offers significant advantages over traditional absorption spectroscopy, as it can allow for the acquisition of absorption spectra through opaque or highly scattering media, where the sample need not be transparent.
-The method is also able to analyze both bulk and surface properties of a sample, allowing it to be utilized on a wide variety of types of materials.
-Moreover, PAS yields high sensitivity due to the possibility of tuning the frequency of the modulated light to certain absorption wavelengths of the sample.